 Funding Agency & Program Name How is the program funded?
 (Competitive Grant, Block Grant, Formula Funds, other) Education, training, or supportive service funding available Can funds subsidized wages?
 Is funding only for people with criminal legal histories or are funds discretionary?
 FY22 Allocation Limitations on the use of funds for people who are systems-impacted?
 Department of Education WIOA Title II (Adult Education and Family Literacy Act) Federal formula funds to states.
 State agencies may use a portion of federal funds for statewide activities, but the bulk of their grants must be sub-granted to local providers.
 Yes.
 Funds can support: Basic education services; Coursework toward a secondary school diploma or equivalent, English language training; Integrated education and training; Other adult education services.
 No. Subsidized employment is funded via WIOA Title I; however, WIOA Title I and Title II must both be part of a state's Unified WIOA State Plan.
 No. An eligible individual is someone: (A) who has attained 16 years of age; (B) who is not enrolled or required to be enrolled in secondary school under State law; and (C) who-(i) is basic skills deficient; (ii) does not have a secondary school diploma or its recognized equivalent, and has not achieved an equivalent level of education; or (iii) is an English language learner. \$690,455,000 (Source: State Grants.)
 N/A Department of Health and Human Services Health Profession Opportunity Grants (HPOG) Competitive grants to organizations, including community-based organizations.
 Note: HPOG was authorized as a demonstration program.
-Yes.
-HPOG grantees provided education and training to Temporary Assistance for Needy Families (TANF) recipients and other low-income individuals for healthcare occupations that pay well and are in high demand.
-No. For HPOG 2.0: "Grants may not be used For payment of the wages of any individual as a social service (other than payment of the wage of welfare recipients employed in the provision of child day care services)."
+HPOG grantees provided education and training to Temporary Assistance for Needy Families (TANF) recipients and other lowincome individuals for No. For HPOG 2.0: "Grants may not be used For payment of the wages of any individual as a social service (other than payment of the wage of welfare recipients employed in the provision of child day care services)."
 No. Primary target populations were Temporary Assistance for Needy Families (TANF) recipients and other low-income individuals.
-Per HHS ACF's website on 6/24/22, "HPOG 2.0 completed a six-year grant cycle [in 2021] and ACF is not considering new, competitive awards at this time."
-Each HPOG program set its own eligibility and intake procedures.
+6/24/22, "HPOG 2.0 completed a six-year grant cycle [in 2021] and ACF is not considering new, Each HPOG program set its own eligibility and intake procedures.
 A review of the 32 HPOG 2.0 grantees found that only one grant recipient, named "ex offenders" as one of a few different target populations.
 Funding Agency & Program Name How is the program funded?
 (Competitive Education, training, or supportive service funding available Can funds subsidized wages?
 Is funding only for people with criminal legal histories or are funds discretionary?
 FY22 Allocation Limitations on the use of funds for people who are systems-impacted?